Counselling I Nature-Based Therapy

 Particularly when it leaves you feeling paralyzed or unable to act.

-Seeking to reconnect with your authentic self
+Seeking to reconnect with your emotions

 And rediscover what truly brings you joy and purpose.